marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 ### F.A.Q.

 #### 1. Functions are considered equal if they refer to the same instance.
-You can assign them to a `val`.
+For example, you can assign them to a `val`.

 Exactly.
 Data is compared based on their content, not their instance reference.
+This supports my argument.

 #### 2. You can override `equals()`, `hashCode()`, and `toString()` in a `data class`.

-Yes, but my point is about what constitutes a "data class" semantically, and how the default assumptions about what `data` is by the compiler can lead to issues with the generated methods.
+Yes, but my point is about the semantic definition of a "data class" and how the compiler's assumptions about what is `data` can lead to issues with the generated methods.

 ### References